Silicon-Savanna/proxy/readme.md

 - Docker (optional, for Docker Compose setup)
 - Ngrok account and Ngrok agent (Ngrok Pro or Enterprise license required for Facebook validation)

-Certainly!
-Let's add the integration steps for Facebook webhooks to the README:

 ```markdown
 ## Setup and Configuration